-If you are a novice with C++ programming, the ProductivityBlocks interface can help you correctly code your controller.
+If you are a novice with C++ programming, the ProductivityBlocks interface can help you correctly code your controller (Figure 3).
 Based on the ArduBlock concept, ProductivityBlocks is a graphical programming interface and add-on to the Arduino IDE.
 Those familiar with C++ know how tedious it can be hunting down syntax errors like a missing semicolon or bracket.
 ProductivityBlocks helps build your sketch program by allowing you to drag and drop interlocking program blocks from which the associated C++ code is generated for you.

 ProductivityBlocks works with either MAC or PC systems and the custom blocks use terminology common to industrial controller functions so their purpose is easily understood.
 Many are customized for Productivity1000 I/O modules, ProductivityOpen CPU and shields, creating an easier interface for coding that will save you time and debugging headaches.

 AutomationDirect’s technical/community forum at www.go2adc.com/P1AM is the place to go for help with your P1AM-100 project.
 There you will find:

 - Links to GitHub repositories – Library, Board Support and Mechanical

 - ProductivityBlocks interface download